imin-ltd/open-objects-script/README.md

     ```sh
     cp geoSegment/config.example.json geoSegment/config.json
     ```
-2. Edit the `geoSegment/config.js` file to your desired segments.
+2. Edit the `geoSegment/config.js` file to include your Firehose API key and your desired segments.
 Radius is in kilometres.
 3. `npm install`
 4. Run script